Craig Alanson: Novels

-Expeditionary Force (ExForce)
+Expeditionary Force (book series)

 A space opera describing the events after humanity is thrust into a galactic war following an alien invasion of Earth.
 The chief protagonists are Joe Bishop, a soldier in the United States Army, and Skippy, an advanced artificial intelligence from an ancient civilization who befriends Joe.

 Unlike many military science fiction stories, the Expeditionary Force novels include a considerable amount of comedy, especially (though not entirely limited to) the many comic interactions between long-suffering Joe Bishop and practical joker Skippy.

 Alanson describes Battle: Los Angeles as the initial inspiration for the story.
 Expeditionary Force has been released in both English and Polish, with the Polish ebooks published by Drageus Publishing House and the audiobook editions published by Heraclon International & StoryBox and narrated by Wojciech Masiak.